 STAUROMEDUSAE / STAUROZOA

 I have compiled a list of all valid scientific names for Stauromedusae.
 There are about 50 known species worldwide and most are less than 5 cm long.
-They typically live in cold water.
+The largest live in far northern latitudes or in the deep-sea and can be more than 15 cm (6") tall.
+The smallest are only a few mm long as adults.
+Stauromedusae typically live in cold water, although they are occasionally found on warm, tropical or subtropical shores.
 Few scientists have studied stauromedusae, so not so much is known about them, although they are not uncommon along many undisturbed rocky shorelines in Europe and northern North America and Asia.
-Some have also been found in cold-temperate regions in the southern hemisphere.
+Some have also been found in temperate regions in the southern hemisphere.
 Most stauromedusae are colored to blend in well with their surroundings and are seen only by the most careful observers.
 Most are found in the low intertidal to shallow subtidal shoreline area.
+Some of the best-known north-temperate species have become much rarer in recent decades.

 The photograph on the right is Haliclystus "sanjuanensis", which occasionally lives in the same eelgrass beds as Manania handi, above.
 This is one representative of a species complex whose members are found in both the north Atlantic and Pacific oceans in temporal and boreal waters.
 I have recently been studying the natural history of both of the above species.

 Since stauromedusae do not swim, they have rather limited dispersal potential.
 They can move around, though, often gradually moving their base along the substrate (like some sea anemones); some species release at the base and use their adhesive tentacles to "somersault" along.
 Rarely, stauromedusae have even been seen drifting free in the water, after having released at the base.
 The larvae of stauromedusae are simple elongate planulae that lack the cilia of other cnidarian classes.
-These tiny larvae move by creeping along, thus having much less dispersive ability than the typical cnidarian planktonic planulae that swim using their cilia.
+These tiny larvae move by creeping along, thus having much less dispersive ability than the typical planktonic planulae that swim using their cilia.
 The larvae of most, or perhaps all, Stauromedusae, encyst for months at a time, before re-emerging as recognizable tiny stauromedusae.
-Most stauromedusae live less than a year, the new individuals emerging from the encysted larvae at the same season every year.

-One of the most interesting new observations of stauromedusae was made by Richard Lutz and colleagues, who visit deep-sea hydrothermal vents by submersible and have discovered that a new species of stauromedusa is the dominant organism in at least two particular areas (see Deep-Sea Research Part II, volume 45, pages 329-334, 1998).
+One of the most interesting recent observations of stauromedusae was made by Richard Lutz and colleagues, who visit deep-sea hydrothermal vents by submersible and have discovered that a new species of stauromedusa is the dominant organism in at least two particular areas (see Deep-Sea Research Part II, volume 45, pages 329-334, 1998).
 At the first location, a 2605 m deep vent along the East Pacific Rise, many stauromedusae (of a single species) were located within a fissure of an active vent site.
 The numerous stauromedusae (Lucernaria janetae Collins and Daly, 2005) at the 2750 m "Sarah's Spring" vent site, also on the East Pacific Rise, are pictured here.
 It is very exciting to find this typically shallow, shoreline kind of organism as a main player in such a different ecosystem.
-The deep-sea L. janetae stauromedusae are also two to four times larger (to 10 cm wide) than most coastal species.

 This site is maintained by C. E. Mills and all photographs are copyrighted by the author unless otherwise stated.